raspberrypilearning/getting-started-with-the-sense-hat/en/step_9.md

 <iframe src="https://trinket.io/embed/python/f714d301d3" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-If we know which way round the Raspberry Pi is, then we can use that information to set the orientation of the LED matrix.
-First you would display something on the matrix, then continually check which way round the board is, and use that to update the orientation of the display.
+Use this information to set the orientation of the LED matrix.

++ Starting with the code above, add some code before the `while` loop to display the letter "J" on the LED matrix.
+Use the `show_letter` method you already learned about.

++ After the code which displays the g values for x, y and z, add an `if` statement to check which way up the Sense HAT is pointing.
+Update the orientation of the display using the `set_rotation` method you learned about earlier:

+If the x axis has -1 g, rotate 180 degrees
+Else if the y axis has 1 g, rotate 90 degrees
+Else if the y axis has -1 g, rotate 270 degrees
+Else rotate 0 degrees

+--- collapse ---
+---
+title: Solution
+---
-<iframe src="https://trinket.io/embed/python/ecd677033b" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+<iframe src="https://trinket.io/embed/python/c2b483d8ea" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-In this program you are using an `if, elif, else` structure to check which way round the Raspberry Pi is.
-The `if` and `elif` test three of the orientations, and if the orientation doesn't match any of these then the program assumes it is the "right" way round.
-By using the `else` statement we also catch all those other situations, like when the board is at 45 degrees or sitting level.
+--- /collapse ---

+### Shake the board

-- If the board is only rotated, it will only experience 1 g of acceleration in any direction; if we were to shake it, the sensor would experience more than 1 g.
+If the board is only rotated, it will only experience 1 g of acceleration in any direction; if we were to shake it, the sensor would experience more than 1 g.
 We could then detect that rapid motion and respond.

 For this program we will introduce the `abs()` function which is not specific to the Sense HAT library and is part of standard Python. `abs()` gives us the size of a value and ignores whether the value is positive or negative.
 This is helpful as we don't care which direction the sensor is being shaken, just that it is shaken.

 ```python
 from sense_hat import SenseHat